ibm-cloud-docs/security-compliance/framework/data-portability.md

 ## Data export procedures
 {: #data-portability-procedures}

-{{site.data.keyword.compliance_short}} provides mechanisms to export settings and configurations that are used to process the customer's content.
+{{site.data.keyword.compliance_short}} provides mechanisms to export settings and configurations that are used to process your content.

 Use the [list attachments](/apidocs/security-compliance#list-attachments-account) API endpoint to export configuration details.
 This API provides a structured way to retrieve and export all relevant attachment configurations associated with an instance.